How to Spot a Trend: Listening for the Shift

 Pay Close Attention

 The most important thing you can do to spot a trend is to always be listening.
 Listen to what people are talking about and how they’re talking about it.
 Keep your eyes and ears on social media, podcasts, your morning newsletters, and nightly news broadcasts.
 Listen to your customers, your competitors, thought leaders, influencers.
 Listen to your peers, families, and coworkers.
-The most important source of information is always people.
+People will always be an informative source of relevant and timely information.

-You can also see shifts in social opinion, in conversations and consumer expectations, and in business and technology investment.
 And don’t be afraid to cast a wide net.
 Listen to conversations outside your field and your comfort zone.
-Changes in one space can spur changes in others, so keep your eyes, ears, and social media accounts open.
+Changes in one space can spur changes in others, so keep your eyes, ears, social media, and news outlets open.

 Don’t Get Distracted

-As you’re listening, watch out for those shiny objects (a.k.a. fads).
-Fads are small-scale — think social media challenges or viral memes.
-Fads can be indicative of a larger trend, but they themselves are things that will come and go quickly.
-When a concept, method, or idea goes from inception to mainstream adoption — that’s a trend.
+As you’re listening, don’t let yourself get preoccupied by fads: small-scale social moments, like viral challenges or memes.
+Fads can be indicative of a larger trend, but they will come and go quickly.

-Pro Tip: Think of fads as tactics, something you can use to stay top of mind and raise brand awareness.
+You can think of fads as tactics, something you can use to stay top-of-mind and raise brand awareness.
 But fads don’t last, and they don’t create a larger change.

 Follow Through

-Recently, we used trendspotting to identify thought leadership media opportunities for one of our financial services clients.
-Cryptocurrency has been around for a while, but it’s currently experiencing a substantial shift in consumer perception and cultural prominence — establishing it as a trend.
-In response, we partnered with our client on an agile insight program that monitors the news conversation closely to observe timely changes and secure media opportunities to showcase their knowledge and expertise.
+We use trendspotting to identify thought leadership and media opportunities for our clients.
+Once we're able to confidently assess and identify a trend, we're able to partner with our clients on developing an agile insight program that monitors the news conversation closely, observing timely changes and securing media opportunities to showcase their knowledge and expertise.

 Stay Agile